kjfsoul/BirthdayGen.com/docs/TRIPLE_SYSTEM_IMPLEMENTATION_GUIDE.md

 1. **LocalJson** - Local JSON files in `memory/` directory (primary)
 2. **Supabase** - Database-backed persistent memory (secondary)
-3. **ByteRover** - Optional MCP server (disabled by default, opt-in only)
+3. **Beads** - Task and issue tracking system (`.beads/issues.jsonl`) - PRIMARY for tasks/issues

 ### Critical Rules

-- ByteRover MUST remain **disabled** unless explicitly enabled by user
+- Provider order MUST be: LocalJson → Supabase
-- Provider order MUST be: LocalJson → Supabase → ByteRover(optional)
+- Beads (`.beads`) is the PRIMARY memory system for tasks and issues
-- Never skip LocalJson or Supabase in favor of ByteRover
+- Never use ByteRover - it is not part of this system
 - All memory operations MUST respect this hierarchy

 ## Session Compliance Requirements